 Our goal is simple: Introduce more Alaskan students to coding!
 Check out the following links for fast and easy ways to get you or your students coding today:

 - Coding Activities (by grade level) - A great place to start!

 - Hour of Code for all Ages - An overview of the Hour of Code Program

-- Hands-on Exploration of Computer Science - A list of fun hands-on activities, with links
+- Hands-on Exploration of Computer Science - A list of fun, unplugged activities with links

 Going beyond The Alaska Week of Code

 - Girls Who Code Clubs